wikimedia/mediawiki-tools-cli/README.md

 ### Using a binary

-Make a binary by running `make install`
+Make a binary by running `make`

-Execute the binary from any directory with `~/go/src/gerrit.wikimedia.org/r/mediawiki/tools/cli/bin/mw`
+Execute the binary from any directory with `~/go/src/gerrit.wikimedia.org/r/mediawiki/tools/cli/bin/cli`

 ## Support